mhartzel/vim_python3_ide_installer/README.md

 - C syntax checking (every time you save)
 - C syntax highlighting.
 - C reference documentation for the keyword under cursor opens with leader + cr  ( \cr  NOTE second character must be pressed within 1 second ).
-- The current line is underlined with a single pixel white line (only in colorscheme desert256).
+- The current line is underlined with a single pixel white line (all colorschemes).
 - F2 - turns on/off line numbers.
 - F3 - turns on/off ident guidelines
 - F5 - turns on/off automatic identation (needs to be turned off when pasting text into vim).